Watching Out for New Account Fraud

 How Can Merchants Protect Themselves from New Account Fraud?

-Discrepancies between the customer’s location and their shipping address may also be a red flag.
+Discrepancies between the customer’s device location and their shipping address are always a red flag that may warrant further investigation.
 Device fingerprinting can provide useful information, too—if a device that placed orders with you in the past suddenly shows up under a brand new user account, you should proceed with caution.